 Hilliard, L. (n.d.).
 To palpate or not to palpate? the assessment of 'response to palpation' as an accurate indicator of acute pain in dogs during the post-operative period.

-MLA Citation, 9th Edition (style guide)
+MLA Citation, 9th Edition (Style Guide)

 Hilliard, Lucy.
 To Palpate or Not to Palpate?
-The Assessment of 'response to Palpation' As an Accurate Indicator of Acute Pain in Dogs During the Post-operative Period
+The Assessment of 'response to Palpation' As an Accurate Indicator of Acute Pain in Dogs During the Post-operative Period.

-Note!
-Citations contain only title, author, edition, publisher, and year published.
+Note: Citations contain only title, author, edition, and publisher.
+Only UCL Harvard citations contain the year published.
 Citations should be used as a guideline and should be double checked for accuracy.
-Citation formats are based on standards as of August 2021.
+Citation formats are based on standards as of May 2025.

 More Like This